zuoc/journal/entries/documentation.md

 - Show some examples.
 - Expect people to skip over most large blocks of text, so avoid them entirely.

+Ideally, the software does a good job of explaining itself.
+If not, you may want to consider a new approach to your design (or accept the complications of your codebase's territory).

 That's the best advice I can give to anyone trying to write better documentation (if they consider mine to be of any merit, that is).